sikkatech/spec/spec/consensus/failuredetector.md

 ## Problem statement

-- the failure detector maintains a set *pool* of tuples *(fn,hd,OK,proof)* consisting of a full node and of a header provided by this full node, and a boolean OK that indicates that the lite client algorithm established trust for this header.
+- the failure detector maintains a set *pool* of tuples *(fn,hd,OK,proof)* consisting of a full node *fn*, a header *hd* provided by this full node, a boolean *OK* that indicates that the lite client algorithm established trust for this header, and the proof **to be done** returned by the lite client.

 - We assume that the failure detector is initialized with a trusted header whose age is within the trusting period.
 That is, initially *pool = {(self,inithead,true,[])}*